nuchs/Isnaegrate/Learnings.md

 - its EventStore.Client.Grpc.Streams not EventStore.Client.Grpc you need from nuget
 - Uid's need to be set by the publisher rather than be generated further down the chain (e.g. in the proxy or event store itself).
 This allows for idempotent publishing
 - I believe ES is using Guids as event id's but as this isn't a native transport type for GRPC it extracts the bytes and sends them as a set of longs
-- The Uuid type does not expose the longs so you need to
+- The Uuid type does not expose the longs so you need to do one of
 	1. use EventStore types everywhere
 	2. Convert the id to a guid (it provides a helper) and turn to bytes
-	3. convert the id to a string (it provides a helper which basically turns the long to a guid and then to a string) Option three is easiest to work with, until it causes issues go with that
+	3. convert the id to a string (it provides a helper which basically turns the long to a guid and then to a string) Option three is easiest to work with, until it causes issues, go with that
 - Because the event store api records payload data as byte[] then we have the following options for our payload type (assuming json serialization)
 	1. T -> json string -> bytestring [send to proxy ]-> byte[] -> bytestring [send to event store ] -> byte[]
 	2. T -> json string [send to proxy ] -> byte[] -> bytestring [send to event store ] -> byte[]